Dynamic nanoscale spatial heterogeneity in a perovskite to brownmillerite topotactic phase transformation

-The observed timescales, $\tau_f$ and $\tau_s$, are consistent with recent electrochemical switching experiments on LSCO thin film devices \cite{liang2025limits}, where oxygen ion diffusion was observed to set the timescales for the perovskite to brownmillerite phase transformation.
-In particular, the experiments on electrochemical transistors found that switching times depend on the square of the LSCO thin film thickness and that there are three timescales linked to the transformation that are an order of magnitude different from each other.
-They are the time t$_{start}$ for the first brownmillerite domains to nucleate, the time t$_{end}$ for the phase-pure brownmillerite to be achieved, and the time t$_{off}$ for the source-drain current ON/OFF ratio to reach a value of 5$\times$10$^{4}$.
-XPCS measurements can be sensitive to all three timescales and is particularly well-suited to detect the two slower processes, related to t$_{end}$ and t$_{off}$.
+The observed timescales, $\tau_f$ and $\tau_s$, are consistent with recent electrochemical switching experiments on LSCO thin film devices \cite{liang2025limits}, where oxygen ion diffusion was observed to set the timescales for the P to BM phase transformation.
+In particular, these experiments found that switching times depend on the square of the LSCO thin film thickness and that there are three timescales linked to the transformation that differ by an order of magnitude from each other.
+They are the time t$_{start}$ for the first BM domains to nucleate, the time t$_{end}$ for the phase-pure BM to be achieved, and the time t$_{off}$ for the source-drain current ON/OFF ratio to reach a value of 5$\times$10$^{4}$.
+XPCS measurements can be sensitive to all three timescales and are particularly well-suited to detect the two slower processes, related to t$_{end}$ and t$_{off}$.
 This is because XPCS measures atomic-scale distribution and dynamics, including motion induced by oxygen diffusion through the phase domains.
-The t$_{end}$ and t$_{off}$ times indicate slow brownmillerite domain growth (t$_{end}$) and a slower final rearrangement of the domains (t$_{off}$), both expected to be visible with XPCS and indicative of timescales expected from oxygen diffusion in LSCO.
-For a 20~nm thick LSCO thin film, the times were \mbox{t$_{start} \approx$ 50~s,} t$_{end} \approx$ 100~s, and t$_{off} \approx$ 1000~s.
-For the thermally driven transformation, XPCS yields timescales in the order of 1000s and 10000s of seconds for $\tau_f$ and $\tau_s$, respectively, evolving with t$_{age}$ for up 10000~s.
+The t$_{end}$ and t$_{off}$ times indicate slow BM domain growth (t$_{end}$) and a slower final rearrangement of the domains (t$_{off}$), both expected to be visible with XPCS and indicative of timescales expected from oxygen diffusion in LSCO.
+In the electrochemical experiment \cite{liang2025limits}, for a 20~nm thick LSCO thin film, the times were \mbox{t$_{start} \approx$ 50~s,} t$_{end} \approx$ 100~s, and t$_{off} \approx$ 1000~s.
+For the thermally driven transformation investigated here, XPCS yields timescales on the order of 1000~s and 10000~s for $\tau_f$ and $\tau_s$, respectively, evolving with t$_{age}$ for up to 10000~s.
 These values are comparable with the electrochemical switching times, indicating that the same oxygen diffusion-limited dynamics govern both types of switching.
-In particular, the slow timescale $\tau_s$ linked to domain motion, might be responsible for the difference between t$_{end}$ (phase-pure brownmillerite) and t$_{off}$ (ON/OFF ratio 5$\times$10$^{4}$) in devices.
+In particular, the slow timescale $\tau_s$ linked to domain motion might be responsible for the difference between t$_{end}$ (phase-pure BM) and t$_{off}$ (ON/OFF ratio 5$\times$10$^{4}$) in devices.